|Jamaica at World Cup 1998|

 Des Walker played 59 times for England.
 He started in all of England's games at the World Cup Finals in 1990.
 He was rated as one of the best defender at that Finals.
 For club football, he mainly played for Nottingham Forrest and Sheffield Wednesday.
 He played one season at Sampdoria in Italy.

 Rejected by Notts County, Morgan was playing for non-league team before being discovered by Nottingham Forest in 2002.
 In 2012, he moved to Leicester Town.
 In the 2015-2016 season, he played every minute of Leicester Town's historical Preimership winning year and also served as the team's captain.
 At the time of writing, he had 30 caps for Jamaica.

 CB: Frank Sinclair (Jamaica)

 Frank Sinclair started his career with Chelsea where he spent 8 seasons.
 He won the FA Cup in 1996-1997.
 And he won a League Cup with Leicester Town in 2000.
 He played for many clubs all over England.
 His performance in England led him to be call-up by Jamaica for the 1998 World Cup Finals in 1998.
-He was one of 7 English-born players on the team.
+He was one of 7 English-born Jamaican players on the team.
 He played 28 caps for Jamaica between 1998 and 2003.